Alpine Racing at WVA

 Growing up in Bennington NH, Andrew skied for Ted Sutton at Crotched Mountain.
 After leaving the US Army in 1995 he began his coaching career at UMass Amherst, while finishing a Bachelor’s degree in Exercise Science, and skiing for the team.
 From 1997-2003 Andrew was the Head Coach at Colby-Sawyer College, and from 2003-2010 served as the head coach for the Alyeska Ski Club/Glacier Valley Ski Ed Foundation.
 While in Alaska, Andrew served as a Western Region project coach, and hosted three US National Championships.
 For the past seven seasons, he has been leading the charge as the Head Coach for Plymouth State University.
 In the 2011-12 season Andrew moved the Panther’s into the Eastern Intercollegiate Ski Association (EISA).
 The program has seen great success, qualifying athlete’s annually to the NCAA Skiing Championships.
 Andrew was named the EISA Alpine Coach of the Year in 2016.

-Tom Barbeau // WVA Director of Human Performance & Head U16 Coach
+Tom Barbeau // WVA Director of Human Performance & U16 Coach

-Jason Guilbert // Junior Alpine Program Director & Head U14 Coach
+Jason Guilbert // Director of Alpine Weekend and Club Programming & Head U14 Coach

 Jason is a WVBBTS and WVA Alumni.
 He attended the University of New Hampshire, where he was a four-year member of their alpine ski team.
 Jason began coaching in 1999 and has held several positions, including Head Alpine Coach & Program Director at The New Hampton School.
-Jason is a Level 300 coach and has been WVA’s Head Men’s FIS Coach since 2009.
+Jason is a Level 300 coach and was WVA’s Head Men’s FIS Coach from 2009 to 2017.